 Way back when, having a good skin day probably meant waking up blemish-free.
 Sadly, once you leave your early twenties, there’s quite a bit more that goes into it.
-The list of skin issues you end up battling in your life is a long one.
+The list of skin issues you may face in your life is a long one.
 But what makes uneven skin tone one of the more troubling concerns on that list is that it often springs up on you without notice.
 With breakouts, you feel them coming in long before they reach their peak.
 With wrinkles, you start to see those fine lines forming years in advance.
-But with discoloration and hyperpigmentation there aren’t many warning signs.
+But with discoloration and hyperpigmentation, there aren’t many warning signs.
 And once it’s there, knowing what to do about it becomes the hard part.

 The melanin in your skin works to protect you from UV rays, but it also reacts to them and responds by making even more pigment.
-It’s actually the melanin that’s responsible for a type of hyperpigmentation called post-inflammatory hyperpigmentation.
+It’s actually the melanin that’s responsible for a type of discoloration called post-inflammatory hyperpigmentation.
 Post-inflammatory hyperpigmentation occurs when the skin’s cells overproduce melanin as a response to injury, and the result is discoloration and uneven skin tone.
 Dr. Gross says another injury your skin faces is acne; making acne scars another example of post-inflammatory hyperpigmentation to watch out for.

+At home, Dr. Gross recommends using products with skin-lightening and anti-inflammatory benefits like bearberry extract, mulberry extract, azelaic amino acid, and licorice root extract.
 Two other important ingredients to seek out are ferulic acid and vitamin C. Ferulic acid is a plant-based antioxidant that enhances the properties of other vitamins and provides protection from sun damage.
 Vitamin C is an antioxidant with powerful skin-lightening properties that protects against free radicals and UVA damage.

 The Best Skincare Products to Help Fade Discoloration